rosbacke/delegate/README.md

   * Discourage lifetime issues.
 Will not allow storing a reference to a temporary (rvalue-reference) to objects.

   * Be constexpr and exception friendly.
-As much as possible should be delared constexpr and noexcept.
+As much as possible should be declared constexpr and noexcept.

 ## mem_fkn (Prev.
 MemFkn)

 A helper class to store a call to a member function without supplying an actual object to call on.
 It is a stand-alone class that can encapsulate a member function.
 It has an 'invoke' member which accept an object and the stored member function is called on that object, similar to std::invoke.
 It can be stored, compared and copied around.
-Could e.g. be set up in a std::map for lookup and later supplied an object to be called on. mem_fkn uses a single free function pointer for storage and behaves as a standard value type.
+Could e.g. be set up in an std::map for lookup and later supplied an object to be called on. mem_fkn uses a single free function pointer for storage and behaves as a standard value type.
 It could be useful on its own to avoid having to deal with member pointer syntax in user code.

 The main intended use is as an argument to delegate.
 A mem_fkn and an object can be given to the delegate class to tie an object to the member function and later the delegate can be called in the normal way. mem_fkn offers a way to delay the combination of the object and the member function name. mem_fkn require more type information compared to delegate.
-In addition to call signature it require the type of the object to call on and a bool to signal if the functions stored is a const method.
+In addition, to call the signature it requires the type of the object to call on and a bool to signal if the functions stored is a const method.

 Detailed [API for mem_fkn](doc/mem_fkn.md).